jweissman/refl/notes.md

 i think the tack will be to try to keep the core language very simple, and try to bootstrap into higher-order things

 build what we need to build out day-to-day programming things but keep evolving the concepts

+--

+okay, classes have a .shared (anonymous object for now) on which all functions live -- one implementation should enable us to do eigen but for now inheritance and really the goal was extension, how to get methods extending? it seems like we could do wrapped js objects with refl implementations that way, which would be interesting? i guess i'm still not sure about that -- remember the goal was to achieve some way to call into native JS methods on the objects, which we've sort of achieved (not a generalized method for ffi still really!) but again it seems nicer to be able to implement (or start implementing) some of that in refl itself? esp arrays, native arrays should be a wrapped list class --